-Join Renato Bellu for an in-depth discussion in this video Entering a journal entry in the general ledger, part of Up and Running with Dynamics GP.
+Join Renato Bellu for an in-depth discussion in this video Entering a journal entry in the general ledger, part of Learning Microsoft Dynamics GP.

 - In Microsoft Dynamics GP, you can record entries directly in the General Ledger by using the General Entry feature found under Transactions, Financial, General.
 The Journal Entry is a sequential integer.
 This will populate automatically.
 Simply tab through that field.
 You can attach a note to your Journal Entry.
 This note can be thousands of characters long and in fact, you can use the paper clip here to attach files such as Excel files or PDFs or Word Documents which serves as backup for your Journal Entry.

 Since you're already in the General Ledger, you don't need to create a batch in order to post through to the General Ledger.
 The posting date that this Journal Entry will be posted is the Transaction Date.
 There's no separate posting date.
 Again, you're already in the General Ledger.
 You might want to create a Batch ID because you may want to save several journal entries into one batch.
 This is either because you want someone to review your batch, to approve it or because you want to save that batch as sort of a template so that next month, you can do these entries again, maybe slightly tweaking the numbers.